-- Analysis: students are able to recognise complex problems and analyse these on the basis of the experience they have gained.
+- Analysis: students are able to recognize complex problems and analyze these on the basis of the experience they have gained.

 - Synthesis: students are able to intervene in processes with corrective measures, develop new procedures and propose improvements.
 This also includes the ability to present their own performance adequately and develop it towards finding a solution.

-- Evaluation: students are able to make a judgement, contemplate comparisons and draw accurate conclusions.
+- Evaluation: students are able to make a judgment, contemplate comparisons and draw accurate conclusions.
 They are also able to make forecasts and justify their statements.

 Contemporary teaching and learning arrangements are applied: The course does not, therefore, stop at pure knowledge transfer but promotes independent problem solving, reflection, evaluation, analysis and the synthesis of specialist areas.